top of page

 Light and Shadow

-BONO RADIO
+PRO BONO RADIO

 Students are divided into teams to create shows on an alternating basis.
 The shows will be made into podcasts and posted online.
 Once a set of shows are assembled, they will be broadcasted on the campus radio station.
 (CFRC 101.9FM)